 Your trusted source to help keep your family and your community safer online.More about TELUS WISE

-TELUS WISE Ambassadors will host one-hour in-person or virtual seminars engaging participants in a discussion about Internet and smartphone safety and security.Learn more
+TELUS WISE Ambassadors host in-person or virtual seminars engaging participants in a discussion about Internet and smartphone safety and security.Learn more

 In the news

 - How to Report Bullying and Abuse on Snapchat

 - Kid-friendly Kik app gives predators direct online access to children

 - A woman fights a lonely and frustrating battle to win back her privacy